jonasblasques/data-engineering-zoomcamp-notes/3_Data-Warehouse/README.md

 ![dw14](images/dw14.jpg)

-you can see this is a similar structure to the partitioned table but we have also clustered by the tag
+You can see this is a similar structure to the partitioned table but we have also clustered by the tag

 ## Creating a clustered table

 We have created a partitioned table which is partitioned by pickupdatetime.
 Let's create a clustered table by vendor_id.
 The reason for choosing a cluster by vendor_id depends on how you want to query the data.

-Let's create this running this query:
+Let's create a partitioned and clustered table running this query:

 ```sql